Delete Act

-The California Delete Act (SB 362) is a state law that provides a one-stop deletion mechanism for consumers to direct data brokers to delete their personal information.
-The law requires data brokers to register with the California Privacy Protection Agency annually beginning January 2024, process deletion requests submitted through the deletion mechanism beginning August 2026, and undergo an independent audit every three years beginning January 2028.
-It was the first law of its kind to be passed in the United States.
+The Delete Act (SB 362) is a California state law that provides a one-stop deletion mechanism—implemented through the California Privacy Protection Agency’s Delete Request and Opt-out Platform (DROP)—for consumers to direct data brokers to delete their personal information.
+The law requires data brokers to register with the California Privacy Protection Agency annually beginning January 2024, process deletion requests submitted through DROP beginning August 1, 2026, and undergo an independent audit every three years beginning January 2028.
+DROP became available to consumers on January 1, 2026.
+It was the first law of its kind to be passed and implemented in any jurisdiction.

 The bill has some exceptions, and allows consumers to exclude specific data brokers from the deletion request.
-It uses the same definition of data brokers as in the California Consumer Privacy Act, applying to companies which made more than $25 million in revenue the previous year, and which “annually buy, sell, or share the personal information of 100,000 or more consumers or households.” that make more than 50% of their annual revenue from the sale of personal information.
+It uses the same definition of data brokers as in the California Consumer Privacy Act, applying to companies which made more than $25 million in revenue the previous year, and which "annually buy, sell, or share the personal information of 100,000 or more consumers or households." that make more than 50% of their annual revenue from the sale of personal information.
 Once the request is made, data brokers are required to delete all personal information of the consumer every 45 days, and are banned from sharing or selling new personal information acquired about them.
-Deletion requests denied because of the data brokers' inability to verify them are required to be processed as opt-outs for the sale and sharing of the consumer's personal information.
+Deletion requests denied because of the data brokers’ inability to verify them are required to be processed as opt-outs for the sale and sharing of the consumer’s personal information.